 If you are too poor to afford a college education, know that you are certainly not alone.
 There are a lot of students throughout the United States who wish they could better themselves and enhance their careers with a college education, but they simply can’t afford to do so.
+Money management skills aren’t always taught in school either, which can lead to bad decisions that incur tons of debt.
 But don’t lose hope, as there are options available to you, and you can use these to get the degree that you need.
 Keep reading this article for a few tips.

 Go to School Online